Finite momentum superconductivity in superconducting hybrids: Orbital mechanism: Model

 where $\rho=2|e|D_{S,N}N(0)$ is the residual resistivity of the corresponding layer, $N(0)$ is density of states of electrons per one spin at the Fermi level in the normal state (we assume identical $N(0)$ in S and N layers) and $m$ is a 'mass' of superconducting electrons.

 Equations (A1-A3) are solved numerically by using iteration procedure.
 For initial distribution $\Delta(z)=const$ and chosen $q_0$, $B_{in}$ we solve Eqs.
 (A1,A2) (in numerical procedure we use Newton method combined with tridiagonal matrix algorithm).
 Found solution $\Theta(z)$ is inserted to Eq.
 (A3) to find $\Delta(z)$ and than iterations repeat until the relative change in $\Delta(z)$ between two iterations does not exceed $10^{-8}$.
 Length is normalized in units of $\xi_c=\sqrt{\hbar D_S/k_BT_{c0}}$, energy is in units of $k_BT_{c0}$, current is in units of depairing current $I_{dep,S}$ of single S layer with the thickness $d_S$, the magnetic field is in units of $B_0=\Phi_0/2\pi\xi_c^2$ ($B_0$ by factor 1.76 is smaller than the out-of plane second critical field $B_{c2}(T=0)$ of single S layer).
 Typical step grid in S and N layers is $\delta z=0.1 \xi_c$.
-In calculations we used the following parameters: $d_S=d_N=4\xi_c$ and ratio of diffusion coefficients in S,N layers $D_N/D_S=100$, which are not far from experimental values.
+In calculations we used the following parameters: $d_S=d_N=4\xi_c$, $D_N/D_S=100$ for thick strip and $d_S=d_N=2\xi_c$, $D_N/D_S=80$, which are not far from experimental values.

 With calculated $I(q_0)$ we find kinetic inductance per unit of length of the strip

 and $I_{dep}^{\pm}$ as {\it absolute} value of maximal positive and negative superconducting currents where $dI/dq_0=0$.